brandonliu/ros/Earnings/earnings_regression_tv.md

         -   [Earnings and height example](#earnings-and-height-example)
         -   [Why we use natural log rather than log base 10](#why-we-use-natural-log-rather-than-log-base-10)
+        -   [Building a regression model on the log scale](#building-a-regression-model-on-the-log-scale)
+        -   [Log-log model: transforming the input and outcome variables](#log-log-model-transforming-the-input-and-outcome-variables)

 Tidyverse version by Bill Behrman.